 What camera/projector/microphone should I use for my project?

 That depends on a lot of factors.
-We suggest calling us at 414.939.3653 if you have questions about what equipment will be a good match for your needs.
+We suggest calling us at 414.939.3653 so one of our specialists can help.

 Can I come see your place and check something out?

 Do you have camera X?

 We have most of our regular stock listed in the catalog.
 If you need something that’s not listed, we can usually bring it in from a rental partner, if you can wait a few days.
 It’s always a good idea to ask.